richardso21/llm-plus-10k/README.md

 - [`streamlit`](https://github.com/streamlit/streamlit): Used for the UI
-  frontend for displaying visualizations, showing user options, input for calling the LLM API, etc. I used Streamlit Community Cloud to host this project site.
+  frontend for displaying visualizations, showing user options, input for calling the LLM API, etc. Library was especially intuitive and was hassle-free for the most part.
+Additionally, I used Streamlit Community Cloud to host this project site.